NHERI-SimCenter/PileGroupTool/README.md

 ## Software class documentation

+* The online references and help pages are at [https://nheri-simcenter.github.io/PileGroupTool/](https://nheri-simcenter.github.io/PileGroupTool/)
 * An (as-yet-incomplete) documentation of the code can be found at: https://nheri-simcenter.github.io/PileGroupTool/docs/index.html
 * view the source on https://github.com/NHERI-SimCenter/PileGroupTool